Arman-Khan-24/Arman-Khan-24/README.md

 # 🚀 Welcome to My GitHub Profile! 🌟

-🎓 Computer Science & Engineering Undergrad | 💼 Tech-A-Intern Virtual Intern
+🎓 Computer Science & Engineering Undergrad | 💼 Virtual Intern at Tech A Intern

 ---

 ## About Me

+ # 👋 About Me

-🌈 Hey there!
-I'm Arman Khan, a tech enthusiast on a journey of exploration in the vast realm of technology.
-Currently pursuing my undergraduate degree in Computer Science & Engineering at Priyadarshini College of Engineering, Nagpur.
-Recently, I clinched the 1st place at the "Momentum" poster-making competition, showcasing my blend of creativity and technical expertise.
+Hi there!
+I'm Arman Khan, currently pursuing my undergraduate degree in Computer Science and Engineering at Priyadarshini College of Engineering, Nagpur, set to graduate in 2027.
+I'm passionate about technology and am currently honing my skills through a virtual internship at Tech-A-Intern.
+Recently, I clinched the 1st rank at "Momentum," a prestigious poster-making competition hosted by Priyadarshini College of Engineering, Nagpur.

+I'm always eager to learn and grow, seeking opportunities to expand my knowledge and contribute to innovative projects in the tech industry.

 ---

 ## Skills & Expertise

-🌟 **Expertise:** C++ Programming, Data Structures and Algorithms (DSA), Microsoft Excel 🔥 **Skills:** Open Source Intelligence (OSINT), ChatGPT, Communication skills, Prompt engineering
+🌟 **Expertise:** C++ Programming, Data Structures and Algorithms (DSA), Microsoft Excel

+🔥 **Skills:** Open Source Intelligence (OSINT), ChatGPT, Communication skills, Prompt engineering

 ---